HMRC say that they will only look at another dispute if there is new evidence.

 There is no limit on the number of times you can send a dispute but HMRC will not stop asking for the money while they make their decision.
 However, normally HMRC will not change the decision unless you provide new evidence or you can show that they did not consider some evidence that they already had.

 HMRC phoned me to talk about my dispute

 Sometimes HMRC will ring you to talk about your dispute.
 They may tell you what caused the overpayment and why they think you have to pay the money back.
 They may do this instead of writing to you.
 If this happens, you should ask them to send you the decision in writing as well.
 This will make it easier if you want to make a complaint.

 My dispute was turned down and I have no new evidence.
 What can I do now?

 After you have used the complaints system at HMRC, you can ask for your case to be looked at by the Adjudicator and later the Parliamentary Ombudsman.
 However, both of these independent people will only check if HMRC have carried out their responsibilities and not acted unreasonably.
-See Further help for details about how to contact the Adjudicator and Parliamentary Ombudsman.
+See Further help - tax credits for details about how to contact the Adjudicator and Parliamentary Ombudsman.